IREB Certified Professional for Requirements Engineering (CPRE) Foundation – Technical Training Course - Dates and application

 Application without a date

-The course - with regard to the characteristics of the CPRE Foundation Level exam - focuses mainly on theory, on terms and the foundations of the methods.
+The comprehensive program - with regard to the characteristics of the CPRE Foundation Level exam - focuses mainly on theory, on terms and the foundations of the methods.
 Moreover, in the supplementary materials you will find several tasks aimed at broadening your knowledge, as well as sample exam questions helping you prepare for the CPRE Foundation Level exam.

 The place of Foundation Level in the CPRE model: